Skip to content

 • After filing, the claimant has the right to enforce the lien.
 New Mexico does not require claimants to serve the lien to the property owner as filing suffices.
 The claimant has two years to enforce the lien.

-Property Records and Real Estate Transactions in New Mexico
+Buying and Selling Property in New Mexico

-Property Records and Real Estate Transactions in New Mexico
+Buying and Selling Property in New Mexico

 When selling property in New Mexico, you must disclose to any potential buyers any material defects you are aware of, such as a leaky roof, crumbling foundation, or the use of asbestos or lead paint in the home.